Net-ng/kansha/doc/devsetup.rst

 Generic workflow:

 1. Develop;
+2. translate (if appliable);
+3. document;
-2. write unit tests for internal funtionality and API (*for the latter, write the tests first, then develop*);
+4. write unit tests for internal funtionality and API (*for the latter, write the tests first, then develop*);
-3. test;
+5. test;
-4. repeat from 1. until your tests (automatic and/or manual) pass;
+6. repeat from 1. until your tests (automatic and/or manual) pass;
-5. commit with appropriate message;
+7. commit with appropriate message;
-6. go to 1 until your work is done;
+8. go to 1 until your work is done;
-7. push;
+9. push;
-8. submit a pull request on github.
+10. submit a pull request on github.

 Specific recommendations and workflows are described in theses sections:

 * :ref:`contribute_doc`
 * :ref:`contribute_trans`
 * :ref:`contribute_code`

+It's highly recommended that you subscribe to the mailing list: http://groups.google.com/group/kansha-users